matloff/omsi/README.md

 <b><i>Connect to the server, at the start of the exam:</i></b>

 Download and install the package as above.
-Then change to the __omni-master__ directory, and run
+Then open a terminal window, change to the __omni-master__ directory, and run

 ```
 python OmsiGui.py
 ```

-from a terminal window.

 Then connect to the server and get the exam questions by selecting
 <b>File | Connect</b>.
-State your student e-mail address and the host and port provided by the instructor.
+State the host and port provided by the
+instructor, and   your student e-mail address.
+(You can also type them as command-line arguments in running **OmsiGui**.)

 After you connect to the server, the exam questions will be downloaded to your machine.